cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Collector could also act as an Aggregator, effectively using the other Aggregator(s) to augment a basic client-server protocol.

-In this document, we describe the computations performed by the actors in this system.
+This document describes the computations performed by the actors in this system.
 It is up to the higher-level protocol making use of the (V)DAF to arrange for the required information to be delivered to the proper actors in the proper sequence.
-In general, we assume that all communications are confidential and mutually authenticated, with the exception that Clients submitting measurements may be anonymous.
+In general, it is assumed that all communications are confidential and mutually authenticated, with the exception that Clients submitting measurements may be anonymous.

 # Definition of DAFs {#daf}